bouzou1972/FileConverterBox/replit.md

 - **Favicon Generator**: Upload any image and generate favicons in all standard sizes for websites (ICO & PNG formats)
 - **Social Media Image Cropper**: Auto-crop images to perfect sizes for Instagram, Facebook, Twitter, LinkedIn, YouTube, and more platforms
 - **Logo Background Remover**: Remove backgrounds from logos and images with manual brush and magic wand tools
+- **Image Optimizer**: Compress images while preserving quality with customizable size and quality settings
+- **Color Palette Extractor**: Extract dominant colors from any image with frequency analysis and multiple format support

 #### Spreadsheet Tools (New Category)
 - **Excel ↔ CSV Converter**: Convert between Excel (.xlsx) and CSV formats with support for multiple sheets and custom delimiters using SheetJS